rtek1000/stm8-bootloader/README.md

 ```
 ## Uploading the firmware (board W1209)

 There is a demo application inside `app` directory (0x83C0) which toggles PA3 (Relay) via interrupts.
 To upload the application short PC3 to ground (press SET button), power-cycle the MCU and run the uploader utility.
-DTR pin on UART-USB converter can be connected to RESET pin on STM8 for automatic reset (RESET connection is close to the display).
+DTR pin on UART-USB converter (TTL level only) can be connected to RESET pin on STM8 for automatic reset (RESET connection is close to the display).

 (boot-9600.py: 9600 bauds)